Est. 2011 — Upper Midwest

 • Zinc and brass restoration channel, square and round-face

-• Tapered and custom-die came for curved and radial work
+• Tapered and custom-die came for curved, radial, and tracery work

 • Reclaimed-alloy came matched to historic spectrographic samples